NietzscheH/MathAroundTheWorld/README.md

         * Game screen of Italy, with a unique background, a scoreboard and health bar in the top left corner, an answer type-in box at the bottom, and questions dropping down in the middle.
     * Popup Question
         ![Popup Question](assets/screen_shot/popup_question.png)
-        * The popup questions that will appear if users reach a certain level of scores.
+        * The popup questions that will appear if the user's score reaches a certain level.
     * Popup Question Graph
         ![Popup Questions Graph](assets/screen_shot/popup_graph.png)
         * The graph of the popup question that will show up if users tap backquote key when they are on a popup question.

 * __Result Screen__
     ![Result Screen](assets/screen_shot/result_screen.png)
-    * A screen that shows how many scores the users earned in the last game, with a clickable button that leads users back to start screen.
+    * A screen that shows how many points the user earned in the last game, with a clickable button that leads the user back to the start screen.

 ***